 Error Code 012

-You may get Error code 012 on your Samsung TV while trying to run apps.
+You may get this error while trying to run apps.
 Many users reported encountering Error 012 when they attempted to install or update apps from the Samsung App Store on their TVs.
-At first, it might sound like an app-related issue but its roots lie in poor network connection.
+At first, it might sound like an app-related issue, but its roots lie in the poor network connection.
 Check the following things to troubleshoot the error.

 • Power off your TV and router for 5-10 minutes and restart them.